What is exploration?

 Bulk sampling operations

 Prior to applying to develop a mine, an explorer may extract a bulk sample of the material to be mined to allow further testing and refinement of the proposed mining procedures.
-Extraction of a bulk sample in NSW requires approval from Department of Regional NSW.
+Extraction of a bulk sample in NSW requires approval from Department of Primary Industries and Regional Development.
 Large samples may also require approval from the Department of Planning, Housing and Infrastructure.